Handschrift/Papilertus/README.md

 ![](papilertus.png#center "Papilertus")
 # About this project
 Papilertus is a (high configurable) general purpose bot providing different abilities for basic server management, moderation and entertainment.
-It also provides a plugin interface giving the ability to extend the bot with custom features.
-[See How to create plugins](#how-to-create-plugins) <br>
+It also provides a plugin interface giving the ability to extend the bot with custom features. <br>
 Currently the bot is in a very early state so feel free to open any issues if there are some.
 # Requirements
 - Java 11